Book Design Made Simple

 Read more: Book binding basics » Learn how books are put together.

-Read more: Book binding types » Find out about other kinds of book spines.
+And more: Book binding types » Find out about alternative kinds of book spines.

 Book Design Made Simple.
 You can do it yourself.